Photo by: Creative Commons – Forgemind ArchiMedia

 Inside, visitors are forced to search the galleries.
 That’s what Gehry intends.
 Typically, museum trails are designed to comfort visitors with self-guided, easy to follow, stay-on-the-path tours.
 Gehry encourages wandering hither and yon through intersecting galleries.
 Expect dead ends and traffic circles, but also surprises along the way.
 Giovannini’s glowing review certainly entices me.

 However, one unexpected and unwelcome surprise related to the building is that Gehry also designed the Twisted Box Bag ($4,400) an iconic fashion accessory for Louis Vuitton’s Paris boutiques.
 Architectural Review editor Catherine Slessor questions if Gehry has taken the profession into a new realm of starchitect vanity.
 The merchandising, she points out, has heightened the divide between splashy iconic architecture and socially and environmentally responsible iconic architecture.
-This question is a perennial topic dividing the philosophical passions within the profession — a topic for a future blog.
+This question is a perennial topic dividing the philosophical passions within the profession.